 The G2D is supported on all i.MX.
 The hardware that supports G2D is described below.
-For more details look at the i.MX Release Notes in the Frame Buffer to see which hardware is used for G2D.
+For more details, see the Frame Buffer information in the i.MX Release Notes (IMXLXRN) to check which hardware is used for G2D.

 - For i.MX 6 with GPU, the G2D uses the 2D GPU. - For i.MX with PXP, the G2D uses the PXP with limited G2D features.